 Parameters callback (callable) - Callable to be called when a new feature is added.
 The callback should take a single argument, the feature that has been added.
-This can be an instance of gmaps.Line, gmaps.Marker or gmaps.Polygon.
+This can be an instance of gmaps.
+Line, gmaps.
+Marker or gmaps.
+Polygon.

+'''

-class gmaps.DrawingControls(kwargs)
+class qmaps.DrawingControls(kwargs)

+'''

-Widget for the toolbar snippet representing the drawing controls class gmaps.Line(start, end)
+Widget for the toolbar snippet representing the drawing controls

-Parameters show_controls (bool, optional) - Whether the drawing controls should be shown.
+Parameters show\controls (bool, optional) - Whether the drawing controls should be shown.
 Defaults to True.